 Recording devices, such as smart phones and computers are now commonplace.
-The university has an Educational Recordings Policy.
+The university has a Policy on the Recording of Lectures and other Formal Teaching sessions by Students.
 Students are required to take note of this policy; breaches of this policy may be considered a disciplinary offence.
-There is further information and guidance available concerning the appropriate and effective use of Educational Recordings in the Undergraduate Information Container on Canvas.